srefsum/twirl-flash-card/README.md

 # Purpose
 Collect scores from judges and display the aggregate on a big screen using standard web pages.

+# Status
+   Very alpha state, but proof of concept.
+   Can be used for simple demonstrations.

+# Licence
+   GLP 3.0

 # TODO list:

    ## Primary tasks